adobe/faast-path-to-beautiful-apps/chapters/chapter-1.md

     ```
     should return an `Access Token` that looks like
     ![11](../images/11.png)
+    If you run into bugs, open your `config.js` file to double check your credentilas, and run both `aio conf set` commands again.
 ### 3. Select your Integration
 1. Now that your Adobe I/O CLI is configured, you can use it to select your Integration.
 Run the following command:
     ```